 v.
 Waypoint Navigation

 Waypoint navigation is performed on the Arduino Mega, which navigates according to GPS, magnetometer, and gyroscope sensor values.
 The magnetometer and GPS were first interfaced with the Arduino.
 After interference issues arose with the magnetometer, the gyroscope was added to primarily rely on gyroscope readings for short-term navigation.
-The basic principle behind the waypoint navigation system is as follows; a cardinal heading towards a waypoint is computed using the current latitude and longitude coordinates from the GPS and the vehicle heading is adjusted towards the computed waypoint heading using the magnetometer and gyroscope.
+The basic principle behind the waypoint navigation system is as follows.
+A cardinal heading towards a waypoint is computed using the current latitude and longitude coordinates from the GPS and the vehicle heading is adjusted towards the computed waypoint heading using the magnetometer and gyroscope.

 The GPS Module is the LS20031, this sensor is capable of updating at 10 Hz and has an accuracy of about 2.5 – 3 meters.
 The GPS is interfaced through a UART Serial Port on the Arduino Mega.
 NEMA sentences are transmitted from the GPS and are interpreted by the Arduino to obtain latitude, longitude, speed, heading, and satellites in view.
 Currently the GPS updates at 5 Hz due to increased accuracy as opposed to 10 Hz.

 The magnetometer is the HMC5883L, this sensor is capable of updating at up to 140 Hz and is interfaced through the I2C bus.
 Currently the magnetometer is updated at 75 Hz.
-The magnetometer measures the vector direction of the Earth’s magnetic field along the X, Y, and Z axe.
+The magnetometer measures the vector direction of the Earth’s magnetic field along the X, Y, and Z axes.
 A tangent trigonometric function is used to relate the X and Y axe to the vehicle heading.
 Power lines, surrounding metal objects, and vehicle electronics can all cause noise in the magnetometer reading.
 Early in the development of the navigation system, this posed a huge issue and caused sporadic steering errors in vehicle navigation.
 Nevertheless, the magnetometer is an essential component as it provides absolute heading, which must be used to navigate towards a waypoint.

 The gyroscope is the ITG3200, this sensor is capable of updating at 140 Hz and is interfaced through the I2C bus.
 Currently, the gyroscope is updated at 75 Hz.
 The gyroscope measures angular velocity along the X, Y, and Z axe.
 Only the Z-axis information is used and if the angular velocity is multiplied by the change in time since the last update, an angular heading change can be computed.
 This angular heading change is added to the current vehicle heading which allows the vehicle heading to change according to the gyroscope angular velocity in the Z-axis.